 For the E Major scale, we’ll begin the sequence, and you can try to complete it yourself.

-• Start on E — Whole step to…
+- Start on E — Whole step to…

 I invite you to pick a key on your piano and try constructing a major scale using the above approach.
 The more you practice, the more intuitive it becomes.

-Practicing major scales allows you to learn songs faster since so many songs are in major keys.
+Practicing major scales on piano allows you to learn songs faster since so many songs are in major keys.
 Familiarity with these scales ensures you’re comfortable with the notes and typical fingerings, enhancing your playing efficiency.

-Fingering patterns for major scales
+Fingering patterns for major scales on piano

 For many major scales on the piano, the standard fingering pattern for the right hand when ascending is 1-2-3-1-2-3-4-5.
 When descending, it’s 5-4-3-2-1-3-2-1.